dhthwy/r/README.md

 And that's the big reason why I don't believe either one has sincerity in supply.

 How you treat others from day 0 is typically the most authentic version of yourself.
-If you need others to direct, then it's just a show.
+If you need a director, then it's just a show.

 Now I've made some mistakes with my potty mouth in reaction, but I never before meddled or was unsupportive.
 Anything to the contrary was misread.
 Meddling with other people's bubble isn't very nice.